-I’m not seeing any crazy streaks or onion ring in the bokeh in real-world shooting conditions and for the most part, everything just comes together nicely.
+I’m not seeing any crazy streaks or onion rings in the bokeh in real-world shooting conditions and for the most part, everything just comes together nicely.

 I would say this lens isn’t the best to use in very bright situations since it also really brings out that vignetting so you may want to grab a 3-Stop ND filter or polarizer for those situations.